MELISSA BLOCK, HOST:

 CORNISH: NPR national political correspondent Mara Liasson.
 Mara, thank you.

 LIASSON: Thank you, Audie.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.